JJguri/cv/content/remote-sensing/project-8/index.md

 You can see some results of the project below:

-_**Environmental drivers of sorghum biomass in the US**_
+### _**Visualising the environmental drivers of biomass spatial variability in the United States**_
 ![image](/img/projects/terra.jpg)

-_Spatial variability of correlations simulated at 30 arc-minute resolution between rainfed and irrigated sorghum biomass and solar radiation sum (Rad), mean temperature (MeanTemp) and rainfall sum (Rain) during the sorghum growing season for each genotype [grain sorghum (GS), sorghum sudangrass (SS), forage photosensitive sorghum, (PS) and forage photo insensitive sorghum
+_The image shows the spatial variability of correlations simulated at 30 arc-minute resolution between rainfed and irrigated sorghum biomass and solar radiation sum (Rad), mean temperature (MeanTemp) and rainfall sum (Rain) during the sorghum growing season for each genotype [grain sorghum (GS), sorghum sudangrass (SS), forage photosensitive sorghum, (PS) and forage photo insensitive sorghum